eldarflour/eldarflour.github.io/usr/a-nutritionally--completable-baking-flour.md

 aka calcium sulphate.

 **Salt,** *around 10g,* for the sodium.
-Preferably a low-sodium salt for the increased potassium, as they are usually half sodium chloride and half potassium chloride.
+Preferably a low-sodium salt for the increased potassium; they are usually half sodium chloride and half potassium chloride.
 For a self-raising flour, instead add around 10g of cream of tartar, aka potassium bitartrate, half that of baking soda, and a few grams of standard salt.